prismskylabs/pycounters/docs/source/moving_parts.rst

     unregister_counter(name="some_name")

-.. note:: After unregistering the counter all events named "some_name" will be ignored.
+.. note:: After unregistering the counter all events named "some_name" will be ignored (unless some other counter listens to them).
 .. note:: You can only register a single counter for any given name.